B987352101_O1995.pdf

 through the âges ;

-read the books that wise men hâve written.
+and we must read the books that wise men hâve written.

 We will find that three thousand years ago, and

-thousand miles away from our
+nine or ten thousand miles away from our

 tiny group of